MSP: Multi-Stage Prompting for Making Pre-trained Language Models Better Translators: Abstract

 \section{Abstract}

-Pre-trained language models have recently been shown to be able to perform translation without finetuning via prompting.
-Inspired by these findings, we study improving the performance of pre-trained language models on translation tasks, where training neural machine translation models is the current \textit{de facto} approach.
-We present \underline{M}ulti-\underline{S}tage \underline{P}rompting, a simple and lightweight approach for better adapting pre-trained language models to translation tasks.
-To make pre-trained language models better translators, we divide the translation process via pre-trained language models into three separate stages: the encoding stage, the re-encoding stage, and the decoding stage.
-During each stage, we independently apply different continuous prompts for allowing pre-trained language models better adapting to translation tasks.
-We conduct extensive experiments on low-, medium-, and high-resource translation tasks.
-Experiments show that our method can significantly improve the translation performance of pre-trained language models.
+Prompting has recently been shown as a promising approach for applying pre-trained language models to perform downstream tasks.
+We present \underline{M}ulti-\underline{S}tage \underline{P}rompting, a simple and automatic approach for leveraging pre-trained language models to translation tasks.
+To better mitigate the discrepancy between pre-training and translation, MSP divides the translation process via pre-trained language models into multiple separate stages: the encoding stage, the re-encoding stage, and the decoding stage.
+During each stage, we independently apply different continuous prompts for allowing pre-trained language models better shift to translation tasks.
+We conduct extensive experiments on three translation tasks.
+Experiments show that our method can significantly improve the translation performance of pre-trained language models.~\footnote{Source code is available at \url{https://github.com/THUNLP-MT/PLM4MT}.}